Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Constructing Supersymmetric Gauge Theories

 Now, let $X = \PT^{N=4} \bs \bb{CP}^1$, the complement of a line in $N=4$ super twistor space.
-One observes (as noted by Witten \cite{WittenTST}) that this space is super Calabi-Yau by computing the Berezinian.
+One observes (as noted by Witten \cite{WittenTST}) that this space is super Calabi--Yau by computing the Berezinian.
 More generally, the Berezinian of the super projective space $\bb{CP}^{n|m}$ is computed to be

 (using a choice of trivialization of $\wedge^m \CC^m$) which is trivial if and only if $m = n+1$, for instance in the case $n=3, m=4$.